samuel-mair/Website-Coursework/README.md

-# SAM SPOTIFY SOCIETY
-Might have to type /coursework on the end github pages link
+# SAM SPOTIFY SOCIETY type /coursework on the end of the link if doesnt work